-Google’s Android 8.0 release is loaded with new features, revamped notifications, better battery management, and even picture-in-picture support.
+Google’s Oreo release is loaded with new features, revamped notifications, better battery management, and even picture-in-picture support.
 This is all available to most OnePlus phones right now.
-Additionally, an update to 8.1 Oreo will likely arrive here in early 2018 along with more surprise new features like Face Unlock for older phones.
-OnePlus is testing Android 8.1 Oreo as we speak.

-Popular smartphones from all major manufacturers will get a free update to Android 8.0 or 8.1 Oreo in the coming months.
-First, Google delivered it to Nexus and Pixel devices back in August, and other manufacturers are slowly sending it to its devices.
-This new software is under heavy testing from most companies and coming to your phone soon.
-OnePlus is basically done with the 8.0 update, and can now move ahead with 8.1 as well.
+Popular smartphones from all major manufacturers will get a free update to Android 8.0 or 8.1 Oreo if they haven’t already.
+First, Google delivered it to Nexus and Pixel devices back in August 2017, and within 4-5 months most phones received the latest build.

 OnePlus Android 8.0 Oreo Updates (and 8.1)

 In early 2017 OnePlus blend the two teams working on Android updates for China and the rest of the world into one group.
 An effort to bring the latest software and features to all devices at a faster pace.
 It worked too because the Android 7.0 Nougat and Oreo updates arrived very quick.
 In fact, they’re one of the only companies to push Android 8.1 Oreo out already.

 The first official update to Android 8.0 Oreo for the OnePlus 5 arrived in December.
 Delivering a slew of new features, camera improvements, enhancements, and everything else Google added to Oreo.
 We saw a slight delay a few weeks ago, but it started again on January 10th.
 Manually download it right here, if you need to.